ceph/ceph/doc/rbd/iscsi-target-cli.rst

        > /iscsi-target...-igw/gateways>  create ceph-gw-1 10.172.19.21
        > /iscsi-target...-igw/gateways>  create ceph-gw-2 10.172.19.22

-   If not using RHEL/CentOS or using an upstream or ceph-iscsi-stable kernel, the skipchecks=true argument must be used.
+   If not using RHEL/CentOS or using an upstream or ceph-iscsi-test kernel, the skipchecks=true argument must be used.
 This will avoid the Red Hat kernel and rpm checks: